kantale/OpenBio.eu/OpenBioC/README.md

 * Run

-Change the port if you want..
+Change the port if you want.
+Ports used:
+* 8200 : Development
+* 8300 : Testing

 ```
 python manage.py runserver 0.0.0.0:8200